y2468101216/go-gin-example-2/README.md

 # Go Gin Example In 2022

-fork from [專案](https://github.com/eddycjy/go-gin-example) and rewrite it to comply With Golang 1.19 in 2022.
+fork from this [project](https://github.com/eddycjy/go-gin-example) and rewrite it to comply With Golang 1.19 in 2022.

 ## How to Run